Ear Pinning Surgery (Otoplasty) in Philadelphia

-Asymmetry is part of the natural human body.
-Your right ear and left ear after surgery will not be exactly the same or even.
-The ears will look good after the surgery and you will be pleased with the results but the right and left ear will have minor differences in shape, size and the amount of setback in relation to the side of the head.
+Asymmetry is part of the natural human body, and your right ear and left ear after surgery will not be exactly the same or even.
+The ears will look good after the surgery, and patients are pleased with the results, but the right and left ear will have minor differences in shape, size, and the amount of setback in relation to the side of the head.
 This is normal.

-The total cost of otoplasty/ear pinning surgery is $5,520.00.
-This includes all hospital and anesthesia charges.
-This does not include any prescription medications or the sweat band.
+The cost of ear pinning surgery, including Dr. Lo’s surgical fee and the hospital and anesthesia fee, is approximately $6,300.
+This does not include prescription medications or sweat bands.

 CLICK HERE TO SCHEDULE A CONSULTATION!